tedai-hackathon/information-2024/faq.md

 LF AI & Data Foundation has created a GitHub organization.
 We recommend all participants publish their source code as a repo to this organization.
 The code must use an OSI-approved license.

 ## How do I contact organizers about the hackathon?
-Send us an email at tedaihackathon@xy.ai.
+Send us an email at  TEDAI.hackathon@gmail.com.